arangodb/release-test-automation/README.md

 - rclone-arangodb

 The source directory is located via 3 parameters (and if `build/bin` exists chosen accordingly):
 - `--package-dir` - in `test.py` this can be used to directly point to the source directory.
-Alternatively, i.e. symlinks can be used:
+Alternatively, subdirectories with symlinks can be used:
 - `--new-version` if you specify `3.10.0-devel` (a semver valid version) (and --[no-]enterprise) this will result in this directory: `[package-dir]/[E_]3.10.0-devel`
 - `--old-version` in `upgrade.py` this is used for the old version to upgrade from, works similar as `--new-version`.